AnakinCN/BlackStar-APS/README.md

 <p align=center><h1>BlackStar, the Planning & Scheduling Solver</h1></p>

-<font color=#0099ff>BlackStar</font> is a general APS (advanced planning & scheduling) model and algorithm solution for various industries including aerospace mission, unmanned systems and vehicle fleets.
-BlackStar uses a continuous time model to simplify applications in industries.
+<font color=#229912><b>BlackStar</b></font> is a general APS (advanced planning & scheduling) model and algorithm solution for various industries including aerospace mission planning, unmanned systems planning, vehicle fleet dispatching and manufactory planning.
+BlackStar uses a <font color=#229912><b>continuous time</b></font> model to support any time precisions.

 Contact <a href="mailto:anakin@seeingstones.cn">anakin@seeingstones.cn</a> for license application, in the email you should send the UID of your machine that can be checked by: